-Dr. Okafor capped the meeting by stating that Anambra State should declare a State of Emergency on environment as he identified current major environmental challenges.
+Dr. Okafor capped the meeting by stating that Anambra State should declare a State of Emergency on the environment as he identified current major environmental challenges.
 “Anambra is losing its land to erosion and is consequently more or less becoming the smallest in Nigeria with regard to landmass” he said.
-“Akpata Forest Reserve has been converted to residential area with a sprawling housing estate springing up.
+“Akpata Forest Reserve has been converted to a residential area with a sprawling housing estate springing up.
 Only five Forest Rangers are available in the entire State and they are now relatively very old people.”

 In the same vein, the NCF team visited Imo State.
-The team led by the Director of Technical Programmes, Dr. Joseph Onoja, visited Imo State Government to also discuss possible partnership in the area of environmental conservation and sustainable development.
+The team led by the Director of Technical Programmes, Dr. Joseph Onoja, visited Imo State Government to also discuss a possible partnership in the area of environmental conservation and sustainable development.

 The meeting took place at the Cabinet Office Annex in Owerri, the state capital on Wednesday, 23rd October with a warm reception by the host, Secretary to the State Government, Honourable Uche Onyeagucha.

 The SSG promised to further welcome discussions and deliver NCF’s proposals to the State Governor.
 He mentioned areas of possible collaboration in conservation such as some abandoned forest reserves and streams that could equally serve as ecotourism destinations.
-The SSG also drew attention of NCF to some conservation-friendly cultural practices that have saved some species of fauna.
-“Pythons and some species of monkeys abound in Imo State because some communities don’t eat them” he said.
+The SSG also drew the attention of NCF to some conservation-friendly cultural practices that have saved some species of fauna.
+“Pythons and some species of monkeys abound in Imo State because some communities don’t eat them”, he said.
 “Conservation projects should be developed and woven around these species.”

 Other officials in the NCF team were Mr. Paddy Ezeala, Communications Advisor; Mr. Oladapo Soneye, Head Communications and Mr. Solomon Adefolu, Climate Change Programme Lead.